Energy & Earth Systems

 Biography: Joris Degroote obtained his PhD from Ghent University (Belgium) in 2010.
 He did research stays of 1 year at the Massachusetts Institute of Technology (USA) as PhD student and 3 months at Technische Universität München (Germany)as post-doctoral researcher.
 He became associate professor at Ghent University in 2013 and full professor in 2020.
 His research focuses on simulation of fluid-structure interaction (FSI) and is thus purely numerical.
 Fundamental aspects of algorithm development and applications in mechanical energy engineering are both investigated.
 He developed the CoCoNuT coupling software, an object-oriented open-sourcecode for partitioned simulation of coupled problems, containing several quasi-Newton coupling techniques.
 He is (co)author of 175 journal publications in Web of Science and is the (co)supervisor of 17 completed and 11 ongoing PhDs.

-Speaker: Prof. Lou Durlofsky, Stanford University
+March 18, 2024: Prof. Lou Durlofsky, Stanford University

 TitleData assimilation and optimization frameworks for CO2 storage operations